zhangxg/CarND-Kidnapped-Vehicle-Project/doc/questions.md

 2. question: the `mywork_with_error` branch can run the code without "segment fault", merged this branch to master, why the master has this error?

+3. start the code in vsc, the simulater time out; start from terminal, the simulator succeeds, what's the difference?